0xZDH/redirect.rules/README.md

                         File containing items/group keywords to exclude (line separated).
   --exclude-list        List all possible exclusions.
+  --ip-file IP_FILE [IP_FILE ...]
+                        Provide one or more IP files to use as source data.
+  --asn-file ASN_FILE [ASN_FILE ...]
+                        Provide one or more ASN files to use as source data.
+  --hostname-file HOSTNAME_FILE [HOSTNAME_FILE ...]
+                        Provide one or more Hostname files to use as source data.
+  --useragent-file USERAGENT_FILE [USERAGENT_FILE ...]
+                        Provide one or more User-Agent files to use as source data.
   --verbose             Enable verbose output.

 ```

 #### Example Run